Fresno White Collar Crime Lawyers

 As an upstanding businessperson, the future of your career depends heavily on your reputation.
 By maintaining your position and making valuable connections with other businessmen and women, you hope to further your career.
 This means that any criminal charges or convictions could cause permanent damage to any plans you had for the future, especially if they are for a white collar crime.

-If you are facing charges of a white collar crime, our legal team at Sawl Law Group can immediately provide skilled and aggressive defense.
-With more than 30 years of combined experience, including time spent as prosecutors, we have handled hundreds of trial cases and understand what it takes to obtain the most favorable outcome in white collar crime cases.
+If you are facing charges of a white collar crime, our attorneys at Sawl Law Group can immediately provide a skilled and aggressive defense.
+With more than 40 years of combined experience, including time spent as prosecutors, we have handled hundreds of trial cases and understand what it takes to obtain the most favorable outcome in white collar crime cases.

 Most white collar crimes are committed with the intent of personal gain on the part of the offender.

-- Embezzlement is when a businessperson who has been given responsibility of another person’s assets – such as a banker – moves or uses those assets for their own benefit and is punishable according to state law depending on the type of property stolen.
+- Embezzlement is when a businessperson who has been given the responsibility for another person’s assets – such as a banker – moves or uses those assets for their own benefit and is punishable according to state law, depending on the type of property stolen.

 - Money laundering is committed when a person, organization or company transfers illegally obtained assets in such a way that the assets appear legal.